babel/babel/README.md

 </p>

 <p align="center">
-  For more information view the <a href="https://babeljs.io/">documentation</a>.
   For questions and support please visit the <a href="https://gitter.im/babel/babel">gitter room</a> before creating an issue.
 </p>

 <p align="center">